Leprechas/SIR-Model-with-vital-dynamics-applied-on-dengue-epidemiology-in-Campinas-Brazil/README.md

 # Application of the SIR Model with Vital Dynamics to the Study of Dengue Transmission in the Municipality of Campinas - SP

-Vitor E.G. Barelli¹, Tiago M. Bigardi²,
+Vitor E. G. Barelli¹, Tiago M. Bigardi²,
 Felipe S. Minatogau³,
 Ilum School of Science, C. N. for Research in Energy and Materials, 13087-548,
 Campinas/SP, Brazil.